Iconfinder

 Iconfinder is a web company whose main product is a search engine for icons.
 The company was founded in 2007 by Martin LeBlanc Eigtved.
-Iconfinder gained popularity after a relaunch in 2009 and is now the largest icon search engine with more than 2 million unique users per month.
+Iconfinder gained popularity after a relaunch in 2009.

+As of 2012, Iconfinder had 1.1 million registered accounts.

 Iconfinder received $1.5 M in funding from the Danish venture capital fund, VF Venture.

+In 2022 it was acquired by Freepik.

+In October 2025, the company announced via e-mail that they will be discontinuing the service effectively November 15, 2025.